FreightCar America: History

 In mid-February 2017, the company announced layoffs at its Roanoke plant.
 This was followed by an announcement at the end of March 2017, that FreightCar America would idle the plant in June.

 On August 2, 2018, it was announced that The Andersons Inc. had signed an agreement to purchase FreightCar America Inc.'s rail-car facility in Danville, Illinois.
 The Andersons' goal was to turn the former freight-car manufacturing plant into a full-service freight and tank rail-car repair shop.
 The Andersons Rail Group would provide rail-car repair, painting, blasting, cleaning, tank-car certification, and scrapping at the facility.
 Located along the CSX network, the 308,000-square-foot facility can store up to 400 rail cars.

 On September 10, 2020, after receiving a $10 million Paycheck Protection Program loan intended to help businesses continue paying their workers, the company announced it planned to close its facility in Cherokee, Alabama by approximately the end of that year.
 Employee layoffs were to begin November 9, 2020, and continue in stages through February 28, 2021.
 The majority of layoffs were to occur in December 2020.
 Company president/CEO Jim Meyer cited "the depressed rail car market and the devastating impact and ongoing threat of COVID-19" as reasons for the decision.
 All of the company's manufacturing of new rail cars is now performed in Mexico, and its production of after market parts is manufactured in Pennsylvania.

+In May 2022, the company announced CEO James Meyer would retire from the role upon the completion of a search process for a new CEO.
+In March 2024, Nicholas Randall, who had overseen the expansion of the company's manufacturing facility in Castaños, Mexico, was named the company's CEO; Meyer became the company’s executive chairman, remaining on the board of directors.